 How to Build A Budget Now

-With everything going on in the world right now, you may be finding that your wallet is a little tighter than normal.
+AWith everything going on in the world right now, you may be finding that your wallet is a little tighter than normal.
 It’s always a good idea to track your spending and be smart with your habits, but now is the perfect time to really buckle down and stick to a budget.
 Creating a personalized budget is essential to developing the right spending habits, setting aside money for the long term, and ensuring the money in your bank account goes where it needs to.
-Here’s your guide with our best tips to help you get started and build a budget now.
+This serves as your guide with our best tips to help you get started with building and keeping a budget.

 Gather your information